Tag Archives: illustration

 Signal Hill, St. John's Newfoundland.
 17 June, 2025.
 Watercolor of hot pressed paper.
 23 x 31 cm or 9 x 13"

-Two Watercolors of St. John’s, Newfoundland, June 17, 2025
+A Watercolor from St. John’s, Newfoundland, June 17, 2025

 We had the chance to visit Halifax, Nova Scotia and St. John’s, Newfoundland as we traveled up the coast preparing for our transatlantic crossing.
 In Halifax, though I had intended to sketch, I spent most my time at its Art Museum, enjoying their collection of Inuit Art.
 The second floor had some gems.
 I find the art of Indigenous peoples resonates very well with the Modern Contemporary impulse – but it’s often better, more authentic.
 The Museum also had some precious early 20th century watercolors by an artist named Henry M. Rosenberg.
 Ah… He was new to me, now on my radar.